StPaulStylee/100DaysOfCode/README.md

 Completed two separate exercises that aim to reinforce grid areas and the repeat function.
 ### Thoughts:
 This is starting to gel with me more and it is very exciting.
 I am anxious to build something using grid.
 Gotta finish the course first!

+## Day 9: December 13, 2017
+### What I did:
+I completed a couple of exercises on auto-fill and auto-fit.
+### Thoughts:
+I am very frustrated right now because my learning resource is having technical issues in that all of my content is locked.
+I was ready to really dig in tonight and now I can't actually access the lectures.
+So yeah, that sucks.